-Camellia sasanqua isn’t yet widely grown, which is surprising because it brings the garden to life with its bright colors when the rest of the plant world prepares to sleep.
+Sasanqua Camellia isn’t yet widely grown, which is surprising because it brings the garden to life in autumn and winter with its bright colors when the rest of the plant world prepares to sleep.

-March and April is the ideal planting season for Camellia sasanqua, but if you purchase it in a container, plant it whenever is convenient for you.
+March and April is the ideal planting season for Sasanqua Camellia, but if you purchase it in a container, plant it whenever is convenient for you.

 - Try to find slightly acidic forest soil or clay-sandy soil that drains well and has a lot of humus.